selcanintellica/icc-agent/docs/DEVELOPER_GUIDE.md

 ### Using the REST API

 The backend provides a complete REST API for external integrations.
-See `README_BACKEND.md` for full endpoint documentation.
+See main [README.md](../README.md) for full endpoint documentation and integration examples.

 **Quick Example** (Python):
 ```python